solarstrings/0003_GodotCSharpHowtoCreateATypewriterEffect/README.md

 How to create a typewriter effect in Godot Mono 3.4+

-In this tutorial you will learn how to create a typewriter effect with Godot Mono This code is part of my Godot C# Howto series on youtube:
+In this tutorial you will learn how to create a typewriter effect with Godot Mono This code is part of my Godot C# How-to series on youtube:

 Link to the youtube video: https://www.youtube.com/watch?v=15i5ugOrXmY